dfranx/SHADERed/README.md

 ## TODO
 There are also some features that I am looking to implement:
  - custom sampler states
- - more 3D model file formats
+ - more 3D model file formats (POSTPONED: waiting for OpenGL port)
  - multiple cameras
    - this feature would allow you to render same scene from multiple angles
  - shader variable pointers